 Mercy Corps working in Nigeria since 2012 seeks to intervene in WASH.
 With an estimated 62 million people living without access to basic drinking water, and 42 million practicing open defecation, Nigeria has some of the largest gaps in access to water, sanitation, and hygiene (WASH) services in the world.
 The lack of access is most critical in the Northeastern States of Borno, Adamawa, and Yobe (collectively the BAY states) where the decade-long insurgency by Armed Opposition Groups (AOGs), as well as dynamic conflicts between ethnic and religious groups and organized crime, has led to displacement of millions of Nigerians (1.9 million people as of January 2019).

-The Small-Town Water, Sanitation, and Hygiene (STWASH) program is a five-year, initiative funded by the United States Agency for International Development (USAID), covering the states of Adamawa, Yobe, and Borno in Northeast Nigeria.
-Our team, led by Mercy Corps in partnership with WaterAid.
-The two organizations are well placed to support the sustainable improvements in access to basic water and sanitation that are necessary to facilitate ongoing recovery, peacebuilding, and economic development across the region.
+The Small-Town Water, Sanitation, and Hygiene (STWASH) program is a five-year, initiative funded by the United States Agency for International Development (USAID), covering the states of Adamawa, Yobe, and Borno in Northeast and a recent expansion to the Southern states of Imo, Delta, and Abia.
+Our team is led by Mercy Corps in partnership with WaterAid.
+The two organizations are well placed to support the sustainable improvements in access to basic water and sanitation that are necessary to facilitate ongoing recovery, peacebuilding, and economic development across these regions.

-The Enumerator will work closely with ST WASH team to ensure the implementation of data collection for mid-term assessment (in health centers, household, schools, markets, and motor parks) and any other data collection exercise required within the contract period.
+The Enumerator will work closely with STWASH team to ensure the implementation of data collection (at households, institutions, health centers, households, schools, markets, and motor parks etc) and any other data collection exercise required within the contract period.